-With schools letting out and the temperature on the rise, summer is on its way.
+With Pioneer day approaching and the temperature on the rise, summer is at its peak in Utah.
 You might be wondering how you are going to be beating the heat this year; but don’t worry, we’ve got your back.
 We’ve compiled list of the best water attractions in Utah, no matter if you prefer waterslides or waterfalls.

 Seven Peaks Water Park